dragonflydb/documentation/docs/command-reference/sorted-sets/zlexcount.md

 - Assuming `ZLEXCOUNT` operates on numeric values—this command only works on lexicographical (text) comparisons.
 - Misunderstanding the boundary markers `[`, `(`—inclusive and exclusive boundaries can lead to incorrect or unintended results if not used properly.
-- Attempting to use the command on a key that does not map to a sorted set.
-This will result in an error.

 ## FAQs